Samsung's Lee Jae-yong to be released early on parole | DW | 09.08.2021

 South Korean authorities have said billionaire Samsung scion Lee Jae-yong will be released this week.

-South Korea said Monday it will release Samsung's de facto chief, Lee Jae-yong, on parole this week after he spent 18 months behind bars for his role in a massive corruption scandal.
+South Korea said Monday it will release Samsung's de facto chief, Lee Jae-yong, on parole this week after he spent a total of 18 months behind bars for his role in a massive corruption scandal.

-A global chip shortage and Samsung’s role in striking a COVID-19 vaccine deal with the US led to calls from business leaders and politicians to free the de-facto head of South Korea’s largest conglomerate.
+A global chip shortage and Samsung's role in striking a COVID-19 vaccine deal with the US led to calls from business leaders and politicians to free the vice chairman of South Korea's largest conglomerate.

 Justice Minister Park Beom-kye said Lee has been granted parole due to concerns related to the "national economic situation and the global economic environment."